chowchunfu/Polybridge3/README.md

 GetNodestoIterate(Center,step,nodes):
 Get the node coordinates range in one direction (x or y).
 Returns a list of the node coordinates (class 'list').
-Center (class 'float') is the center of the node coordinate step (class 'float') is spacing of the node coordinates.
+Center (class 'float') is the center of the node coordinate step (class 'float') is the spacing of the node coordinates.
 Returns only one value if the step is zero. nodes (class 'int') is the number of node coordinates in that direction.

 [(Node,XCoords,YCoords)]